OpenClassrooms/CodeGenerator/README.md

 ### Methodology

-#### 1) Write the file template you want to generate
+#### 1) Write the file templates you want to generate
-First, you have to create twig template the expected files after generation.
+First, you have to create twig templates for the expected files after generation.
 #### 2) Create generator RequestDTO and generator RequestBuilder
 Create class with the entity name suffixed by `RequestBuilder` , this is used as parameter in generator main method.
 #### 3) Start Generator Implementation
-The main goal of the generator class is to generate the expected FileObject, but to succeed, it necessary to build other FileObject from factories and use available Utilities.
+The main goal of the generator class is to generate the expected FileObject, but to succeed, it is necessary to build other FileObject from factories and use available Utilities.
 #### 4) Create GeneratorTest
 Create class with the entity name suffixed by `GeneratorTest` and the related stub class (entity name suffixed by `FileObjectStub1`).
-The stub MUST contains expected values to compare with the actual object.
+The stub MUST contain expected values to compare with the actual object.
 #### 5) Create skeletonModel and SkeletonModelAssembler
 Create two classes both prefixed by the entity name:
 - Firstly, an abstract class `SkeletonModel`,